polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 10. Back in the **Advanced Security for Computers** window, select **OK**.

-11. From the Windows PowerShell ISE session, run:
+11. From the Remote Desktop session to the s03-db-0 Azure VM, in the Windows PowerShell ISE session, run:

 ```
     Invoke-Command -ComputerName 's03-db-1' {